iqlusioninc/liquidity-staking-module/x/staking/spec/02_state_transitions.md

 6. Delegate unbonded tokens from delegator address to the validator

 ### Transfer tokenize share record

+Transferring of tokenized share record is done to move the reward withdrawal rights.

 The process of transferring the tokenize share record